munificent/ui-as-code/in-progress/parameter-freedom.md

 How do you type check that?
 To avoid this situation, spread arguments are *only* allowed in a position where it will be bound to a rest parameter.
 You cannot spread to other parameters.
-In typical cases, there's a single spread that maps right to the rest parameter:
+In typical cases, there's a single spread that maps directly to the rest parameter:

 ```dart
 int sum(List<int> ...ints) => ints.fold(0, (a, b) => a + b);